Off Road Riding and Trekking to KeralamKundu Waterfalls

 Karipur International Airport (also known as Calicut International Airport) near Kozhikode is the nearest airport, at around 60 kilometers distance from KeralamKundu Waterfalls.

 There is an small entry fee (Rs 10 or so) to be paid at the building, on the entrance to the falls.

 Due to landslide, entry to this falls is banned temporarily in August 2018.
-The state of Kerala has witnessed unprecedented floods during August 2018.
-Such a flood was not seen in the last 100 years or so.
+The entry ban has been lifted, as of September 2019.